 Kyera has felt passionate about dance since her tiny feet hit the dance floor at the age of two.
 Dancing throughout her youth competitively through Images Dance Studio in Chilliwack, Kyera earned countless titles, awards, and trophies.
 She represented Canada in Europe 3 years in a row from 2012-2014 at the International Dance Organization World Championships.
 Kyera attended the prestigious Goh Ballet Theatre Company for their summer intensive workshop and performance.
 Kyera also performed in school theatre productions and in productions of local theatre companies, such as the Players' Guild and Newbury Arts Concepts.

 Kyera began her teaching career in 2011 at Images Dance Studio, adding classes at Central Elementary Community School to her schedule in 2012.
 Most recently, Kyera has been teaching at Silver Hope Dance Academy as well as at Chilliwack Dance School.
-She taught competitive and recreational dance lessons in jazz, tap, ballet, lyrical, hip hop, contemporary, and acro.
+She taught competitive and recreational dance lessons in jazz, tap, ballet, lyrical, hip hop, musical theatre ( aka stage), contemporary, and acro.

 Kezia started dancing at age 5 learning ballet, jazz, and tap, and competed for Casey Dance Connection in West Kelowna until age 18.
 When she was 14 she also added some ballroom into the mix (tango and jive), and some Latin (salsa, cha cha, bachata).
 Thoroughly enjoying her time in the studio, Kezia started her teaching career with a preschool class at age 9, and choreographed a duet on her own at the age of 11.
 She assisted with high school age classes while still a teen herself.